What young Americans care about

 Riddle adds that the rise of online banking means younger Americans are less loyal to one financial institution and often have accounts with multiple institutions, which means increased competition for big banking players.

-For Carissa Cabrera — a 28-year-old marine conservationist based in O'ahu, Hawaii — choosing the right bank comes down to its values.
+For Carissa Cabrera, a 28-year-old marine conservationist based in O'ahu, Hawaii, choosing the right bank comes down a question of values.

 “It's extremely important to me that the company shares the same values in environmentalism,” Cabrera says in an email.
 “At this point in my life, I don't support brands or products that don't include some form of sustainable and ethical practice.”

-She says the main thing she considers in a financial institution is whether or not it is funding the fossil fuel industry.
+The main thing Cabrera considers in a financial institution is whether or not it’s funding the fossil fuel industry.

-The BAI reports that over half of Gen Zers and millennials would switch financial service organizations for a higher commitment to ESG and DEI.
-In comparison, only a third of Gen X and less than 20% of boomers say they would do the same.
+The BAI reports that more than half of Gen Zers and millennials would switch financial service organizations for a higher commitment to ESG and DEI.
+In comparison, only a third of Gen Xers and less than 20% of baby boomers say they would do the same.

 ESG (environmental, social and governance) is a system for measuring a company’s commitment to bettering society, while DEI (diversity, equity and inclusion) refers to measures that are specifically meant to promote inclusion for groups such as people of color and the LGBTQ+ community.